Engagement: How We Utilize Literate Practices to Write

 Creating that chain sounds tedious at first, but astute writers naturally point back to what’s known so that the sentence fluency is smooth.
 When they encounter an out-of-place sentence, they look for breaks in the known–new chain and add the necessary pieces to fix it.

-Below is a nonfiction example from a sports article about baseball pitcher Daniel Norris.
-As you read it, pay attention to how the author takes you from one sentence to the next.
+Below is a nonfiction example from a sports article called “The Man in the Van” about baseball pitcher Daniel Norris.
+As you read the opening paragraph, pay attention to how the author takes you from one sentence to the next.

 The future of the Toronto Blue Jays wakes up in a 1978 Volkswagen camper behind the dumpsters at a Wal-Mart and wonders if he has anything to eat.
 He rummages through a half-empty cooler until he finds a dozen eggs.
 “I’m not sure about these,” he says, removing three from the carton, studying them, smelling them and finally deciding it’s safe to eat them.
 While the eggs cook on a portable stove, he begins the morning ritual of cleaning his van, pulling the contents of his life into the parking lot.
 Out comes a surfboard.
 Out comes a subzero sleeping bag.
 Out comes his only pair of jeans and his handwritten journals.
 A curious shopper stops to watch.
 “Hiya,” Daniel Norris says, waving as the customer walks away into the store.
 Norris turns back to his eggs.
 “I’ve gotten used to people staring,” he says.
 (Saslow para.
 1)